Volkswagen ID.Buzz Review 2025: Price, specs & boot space

 That raised driving position combines with big side windows and a tall, steeply raked windscreen for a fantastic view out.
 You also get small 'quarterlight' windows in the pillars to improve visibility at junctions.
 It's one of the most airy and pleasing cabin environments around, particularly with the bright colours of our passenger version and standard ten-colour ambient lighting (30-colour extended lighting is optional).

 Storage is still pretty good in the passenger version, though.
-You do without the big dash-top area, but there's still two bins on each door, rubber matted compartments within the dash centre, a good-size glovebox and a flip-out compartment featuring two cupholders.
+You do without the big dash-top area, but there are still two bins on each door, rubber-matted compartments within the dash centre, a good-size glovebox and a flip-out compartment featuring two cupholders.
 There's also the so-called 'Buzz Box', a large removable centre console with two further cupholders, a five-litre drawer, an ice scraper and even a bottle opener.

 The seats themselves are very comfortable, too, with separate adjustable armrests that can be flipped up if you don't want to use them.
 Much of the control interface is identical to the other Volkswagen ID models, with the central infotainment screen on a separate plinth within your eyeline, a small digital dial display and a rocker control on the steering column to switch between drive, park and reverse.

-One thing that may well be a source of frustration is that the rear windows don't open at all.
+One thing that may well be a source of frustration is that the rear windows don't open at all in the short-wheelbase version.
 Blame the sliding doors and the designer's desire for a clean, minimalist side profile for that.
 But if your kids want a bit of fresh air or your dog likes to stick its head out the window, you're fresh out of luck.
+In the LWB seven-seater, you do at least get electrically sliding side windows reminiscent of those on the Transporter Kombi, but the opening is very small.

 We've been critical of the use of bland, hard plastics in the ID.3 and (to a lesser extent) the ID.4 and ID.5 before.
 So it's nice to see a mix of nicer materials in the Volkswagen ID.Buzz, in which fit and finish seems very good on initial impressions.